Nine deaths in fire at Massachusetts assisted living facility

 The origin and cause of the fire are under investigation, state and local authorities said.

-Fall River, which has about 94,000 people, is about 20 miles (32 kilometers) southeast of Providence, Rhode Island.
+Fall River, which has about 94,000 people, is about 20 miles southeast of Providence, Rhode Island.